 Fort Myers, Florida, is a satellite site and has been primarily secured for Florida members who find traveling to the site in Orange Beach to be too expensive or too time-consuming.

 This coming year, however, Fort Myers will be open to any non-Floridians who wish to attend.
 We have set the capacity at 220 for 2020.

-After a very successful first year, it was an easy decision to return to Fort Myers.
-The beauty of the Gulf Coast of Florida, the many attractions for brethren to visit, and the excellent venue for accommodations and services made this a clear choice for 2017.
+The beauty of the Gulf Coast of Florida, the many attractions for brethren to visit, and the excellent venue for accommodations and services made this a clear choice again for 2020.

 Services will be held at the Holiday Inn at the Gulf Coast Town Center, which is a beautiful property located on a lake.
 There are over 30 top-of-the-line restaurants at the Town Center for brethren to choose from.
-Most people may wish to stay at the Holiday Inn, where breakfast comes free with your room if you are with the Church.
+Most people may wish to stay at the Holiday Inn, where a buffet breakfast comes free with your room.

 This area of southwest Florida offers many attractions.
-The Edison & Ford Winter Estates, which include the Edison Botanic Research Laboratory and the Estates Museum, is nearby and open daily for tours.
-The causeway to Sanibel and Captiva Islands is 30 minutes away and so is the bridge to the island of Fort Myers Beach.
+The Edison and Ford Winter Estates, which include the Edison Botanic Research Laboratory and the Estates Museum, are open daily for tours.
+The causeway to Sanibel and Captiva Islands is 30 minutes away and so is the bridge to the island and city of Fort Myers Beach.
 All have beautiful white-sand beaches.
-The very popular Naples, Florida, Zoo is 35 minutes away, and the western Everglades National Park’s Ten Thousand Islands guided boat tour is just one hour away.
+The very popular Naples Zoo is 35 minutes away.
+Boat tours of the many millionaires’ homes in Naples and guided boat tours in the western Everglades National Park’s Ten Thousand Islands are just one hour away.

-The temperatures in October should be in the low to mid-80s.
-We are expecting 200 or more at this site.
+The temperatures in October should be from the mid- to the upper-80s.

 Fragrance-controlled room available: Yes.